 How to clean a stainless steel hob

-- Remove the pan support grates, burners and rings and leave them to soak in a sink full of hot, soapy water.
+- To begin cleaning a stainless steel hob, remove the pan support grates, burners and rings and leave them to soak in a sink full of hot, soapy water.

 - Spray the hob with a multi-surface cleaner or wipe a cream cleaner on with a clean cloth.
 Leave for at least two minutes to loosen any burnt food or other grime.

 - Remove the cleaning solution using a microfibre or other non-abrasive cloth.
 It doesn’t have to be microfibre, but should definitely be soft – nothing that will scratch the hob.

 - Use a toothbrush to clean any hard-to-reach places your cloth can’t reach and to remove any stubborn food debris.

 - Buff dry with a clean polishing cloth.

 - Clean any remaining dirt from the burners, rings and grate which are soaking in the sink using a scourer.
 Dry thoroughly before replacing them.